mikaeljonsson/message-service/README.md

 * Extend the data model to become more useful.
 * Improve on the automatically created OpenAPI schema to avoid need for manual updates as the schema evolves.

+# Comments on the go-lang implementation

+## REST framework
+I decided on the Echo Framework as this was useful for me to learn.

+## Database
+For the database I decided to go with TiDB since that's something I wanted to learn.